VietHTran/FlashCardGenerator/README.md

 # FlashCardGenerator
 Android app that generates flashcards manually or through voice recognition API.
-This is the project developed for HackPSU hackathon
+This is the project developed for HackPSU hackathon by Sreekuttan, Dhruvil, Viet, and Rohan.

 ## Inspiration